Faabrisgro/data_science_final/README.md

 In this section, I formulate hypotheses related to the data.
 These hypotheses will be investigated and tested using statistical methods.

 ## Statistical Analysis
-To evaluate the hypotheses, I employ various statistical methods such as t-tests, chi-square tests, ANOVA, correlation analysis, etc. The findings will be discussed in [Results](#results).
+To evaluate the hypotheses, I employ various statistical methods, mostly hypotheses probing and probabilistic approaches.
+The findings will be discussed in [Results](#results).

 ## Data Cleaning and Wrangling
 Before conducting any analysis, I preprocess the data by handling missing values, and outliers, and performing necessary data transformations.